-The PALS Programme has been designed and operated by the Shine Centre for the past four years.
-This programme, the first of it’s kind, places equal emphasis on personal and emotional self management skills, self esteem and social skill development.
+This programme, the first of it’s kind, places equal emphasis on personal and emotional self management skills, self esteem and social skills development.
 It directly addresses the barriers to social skill advancement through individualised child centred lessons, and constantly feeds back information and lesson plans to parents.

-Parent involvement is paramount, and all skills covered are sent home with the child, with practical work to be completed before the next session, in the child’s own natural environment.
+Parent involvement is also a key element, and all skills covered are available to parents to review on a weekly basis.
 We welcome parent feedback, and our Co -ordinator, Laura Crowley, is available to advise and answer parent queries whenever they may arise.

-For further information, or to place your child on the PALS waitlist, please contact Laura Crowley in the Shine Centre on 021-4377052 or alternatively email firstname.lastname@example.org
+For further information please contact Laura Crowley in the Shine Centre on 021-4377052 or alternatively email email@example.com

-PALS (Personal & Life Skills Programme) is a ground breaking programme aimed at children and adolescents with a diagnosis of High Functioning Autism and Asperger Syndrome.
+PALS (Personal & Life Skills Programme) is a ground breaking programme aimed at children and adolescents with a diagnosis of ASD Level 1 (Requiring Support).
 The PALS programme has been developed by the Shine Centre’s Building Blocks team to address the issue of social disconnect for our children as they enter adolescents and beyond.
 The programme also works on the areas of self esteem and anxiety.
 The aim of this programme is to equip the children and adolescents who attend PALS with the social skills and life skills they so desperately need to enable them to play a full part in their peer groups and communities.

-As they get older, many children with High Functioning Autism and Asperger Syndrome are forced to the margins of their peer groups due to the social skills deficits that are an inherent part of their diagnosis.
+As they get older, many children of our children are forced to the margins of their peer groups due to the social skills deficits that are an inherent part of their diagnosis.
 Most of these children and adolescents desperately want to form friendships and relationships but are simply unable to do so due to the absence of the social skills that they require to operate in social situations.
 This inability to operate in a social environment may lead to increased anxiety, bullying, leaving school early, exclusion or self imposed exclusion from peer groups or in extreme cases self harm.
 Self esteem plays a vital role in this cycle and can impede a child from even trying to include themselves in the wider community.
-Many children with HFA and Asperger Syndrome can operate successfully in social situations if they understand the social norms associated with that situation.
-For example if the social situation is casual they need to be able to recognise that and then rely on their learned skills in that situation to interact appropriately with others.
+Many children of our children can operate successfully in social situations if they understand the social norms associated with that situation.
+For example if the social situation is casual they need to be able to recognise that and then rely on their learned skills in that situation to interact on their own terms with others.

 The PALS programme incorporating the following elements: